Priyamaina Neeku: Plot

-Ganesh is a carefree college youth from Hyderabad (Tamil Version as Coimbatore), whose life revolves around friends and doing good deeds for them which upsets his father Raja Shekar.
-One day he fumbles upon a red diary in his father's auction shop.
-It is a diary left behind unknowingly by Sandhya.
+Ganesh (Tarun) is a carefree college youth from Hyderabad, whose life revolves around friends and doing good deeds for them which upsets his father Raja Shekar (Tanikella Bharani).
+One day, Ganesh fumbles upon a red diary in Raja Shekar's auction shop.
+It is actually a diary left behind unknowingly by Sandhya (Sneha), his past neighbor.

 The entire first half is narrated through the diary in this film.
 Sandhya is staying in the house opposite to that of Aishwarya, who is the sister of Ganesh.
 She falls in love with Ganesh after listening to his melodious guitar play.
 But Ganesh is unaware of her love and he never uses to interact with her.
 She is also a shy girl, who never let Ganesh know about her feelings.
-Sirisha is the younger sister of Sandhya, who is studying in a hostel.
+Sirisha (Preetha Vijayakumar) is the younger sister of Sandhya, who is studying in a hostel.
 When she comes home for holidays, she envies Sandhya for loving Ganesh and she wanted to grab him from her.
 Sirisha assures Sandhya that she will liaison the love of Sandhya between Ganesh and her and plays a double game by playing tricks on Ganesh to attract him.
-Meanwhile, the father of Sandhya and Sirisha is transferred to Vizag (Chennai in Tamil Version).
+Meanwhile, Sandhya and Sirisha's father gets transferred to Visakhapatnam.
 Sandhya asks Sirisha to tell Sandhya's love to Ganesh.
 Sirisha proposes to Ganesh and gets rejected.
 Sandhya, who witnessed the entire episode secretly, feels cheated by the betrayal of her own sister.
 At the same time, Sandhya stays away from proposing to Ganesh for the fear of rejection.
-The family of Sandhya moves to Vizag and in the transfer process, her diary gets misplaced.
+The family of Sandhya moves to Visakhapatnam and in the transfer process, her diary gets misplaced.

 After discovering that Sandhya is his secret admirer, Ganesh recognizes the purity in her love and wants to meet her and propose his love to her.
-He gets off to Vizag along with his best friend Chacha.
-There he finds a mutual friend named Raghu and stays in his house.
-Raghu is a rich bachelor from Bheemili (Virugambakkam in the Tamil version), who lives with his parents.
+He gets off to Visakhapatnam along with his best friend Chacha (Venu Madhav).
+There, Ganesh develops a genuine friendship with Raghu (Sivaji) and stays in his house.
+Raghu is a rich bachelor, who lives with his parents.
 As Ganesh explores his secret mission of finding Sandhya, Raghu gets engaged to the unwilling Sandhya.
 Later on Raghu learns that Ganesh is there to seek his silent admirer.

 Ganesh knows that Raghu is marrying Sandhya.
 Being a good friend, he does not want to betray him.
 Sandhya has agreed to marriage since she does not want to make the things worse for her father and sister.
 But she still loves Ganesh.
 Sirisha wants to amend the mistake she has done.
 She searches for Ganesh to unite them.
 Things are still unsure and hazy as Sandhya and Raghu will marry in a few minutes.
-In the end, Sirisha tells everything and marries Raghu while Sandhya and Ganesh unite.
+In the end, Sirisha tells everything and marries Raghu while Sandhya and Ganesh reunite.